 When it comes to renewable sources of energy, solar power is the epitome.
 As long as the sun continues to shine, solar power is virtually inexhaustible.
 The bright side is that solar power has the potential to meet the world's energy needs if it's harnessed well.

 Homeowners currently have many incentives to take advantage of the numerous benefits of solar panels.
 Though most of these financial perks are backed by the federal government, some states also provide their own incentives.
 They all aim to first reduce the cost of purchasing a solar power system and then earn consumers additional savings and cashback after installation.

-One of the biggest incentives is the federal solar tax credit, also known as the investment tax credit (ITC).
-It applies to both commercial and residential solar power installations, allowing you to deduct up to 26% of the total cost of installing a solar energy system from your federal taxes.
+One of the biggest incentives is the federal solar tax credit, also known as the Residential Clean Energy Credit.
+It applies to both commercial and residential solar power installations, allowing you to deduct up to 30% of the total cost of installing a solar energy system from your federal taxes.

-Since there is no cap on how much you can deduct, the ITC can save you tens of thousands of dollars, depending on the type of system you choose.
-If you are considering a switch to solar power, the ITC will be available in its present form until the end of 2022.
+Since there is no cap on how much you can deduct, the Residential Clean Energy Credit can save you tens of thousands of dollars, depending on the type of system you choose.
 If you’re interested in learning more, here’s Everything You Need To Know About The Solar Tax Credit.

 In some areas, you can be recognized as an energy producer via net energy metering (NEM).
 With net metering, the surplus energy your system produces can be channeled to the grid, and you can earn credit toward your electricity bill from it.
 If your solar panels produce more energy than you consume during the day, you'll earn credits that you can redeem at times when they aren’t producing.